 Wrongful Death in Car Accident Cases May Involve Many Parties and Vehicle Manufacturers

 An example of a wrongful death case involving multiple parties played out in a Columbus courtroom last year, according to WTVM.
 The next of kin of five deceased people were involved in a wrongful death lawsuit.
 The deaths were caused when a tractor-trailer struck an SUV with the five people in it.
 The tragic accident happened in East Alabama in 2016.
+If you or a loved one have experienced a brain injury, it’s crucial to seek the expertise of a brain injury lawyer in Atlanta who can provide you with the legal guidance you need.

 The trial took place in Georgia because it was the location of one of the defendants, a trucking company.
 The plaintiffs alleged that the driver fell asleep while driving, based on the fact that he took no action to avoid the accident.
 The jury decided that the four defendants had to pay $280 million, reports WTVM.

 In another case, the family of a 6-year-old girl killed in 2018 in a school bus accident in Houston County filed a wrongful death lawsuit earlier this year, reports WGXA.
 The first-grader was riding home in a school bus when the driver approached a downhill curve, the bus slid off the road and rolled over.
 The girl was thrown from her seat, ejected through the bus door, and died hours later in the hospital.
+If you believe you have a similar case and need legal assistance, consider contacting an experienced Atlanta personal injury attorney for guidance.

 The family sued the bus manufacturer, claiming its top-heavy design made it unstable, unsafe and more likely to roll over.
 The company is accused of knowingly putting a dangerous vehicle on the road.